Xlocsinjr/progProject/DESIGN.md

 ```

 ###### Grouped bar chart
-- Bars can either be grouped by sector and have the countries identified by colour,
+- Bars will be grouped by country
-or the bars can be grouped by country and have the sectors identified by the colour.

 ### Scripts and functions